SarahSST/MLOPS-Movie-Recommandation/README.md

 ## What is Movie-Recommandation project ?

 This project is realized in team during a MLOps training provided by [DataScientest](https://datascientest.com/).
-The main goal is to deploy a solution using MLOps techniques we learn during the training.
+The main goal is to deploy a solution using MLOps techniques we have learn.

-The solution consist on one API sending a list of 10 recommanded movies, based on one movie provided by the user.
+The solution provide a list of 10 recommanded movies, based on one movie provided by the user.
 Approach choosen by the team is content-based, so recommanded movies are choosen on similarites on a defined intrisec characteristic.
 Similarity between movies are computed using a cosine similarity

+## Architecture

+The solution is contained in a Airflow docker-compose.
+Airflow is used as a pipeline pre-processing, from download to data-base storage.
-Data are hosted in a MySQL Database, and data-processing is managed with Airflow
+Data are hosted in a MySQL container.
+A FastAPI container is containing cosine-similarity calculation, based on data retrieved from MySQL container.